kurotakazuki/mpl/README.md

 - Left Recursion

 ## Next implementation
+- [ ] Add functions that easy to get Variable from AST
 - [ ] Can be Variable in Leaf Node
 - [ ] Error Handling